WonderTools/RedisCache/Module2.md

 ```

 ### Lists
+List of Strings sorted by their insertion order.
 Redis lists are implemented using linked-lists rather than arrays.
 Therefore insertion happens in constant time while searching for key may take more time.
 Linked-lists implementation is used by Redis it allows to add elements quickly even to long list.
 However sorted-lists in Redis is recommended if you application would consistently search for elements.

 Ideal For :-